Applications¶

 | Departments | Yes | Optional (default: yes) |

-| Data Residency | Yes | Optional (default: yes) |
+| Data residency | Yes | Optional (default: yes) |

-| Links (documentation) | Yes | Optional (default: yes) |
+| Links | Yes | Optional (default: yes) |

-| Support Contacts | Yes | Optional (default: yes) |
+| Support contacts | Yes | Optional (default: yes) |

 | Suites (membership) | Yes | No |

-| OPEX Items | Yes | Optional (default: yes) |
+| OPEX items | Yes | Optional (default: yes) |

-| CAPEX Items | Yes | Optional (default: yes) |
+| CAPEX items | Yes | Optional (default: yes) |

 | Contracts | Yes | Optional (default: yes) |

-| Instances | No | Optional (default: no) |
+| Deployments | No | Optional (default: no) |

 | Bindings | No | Optional (default: no) |